MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-recap.md

 [!INCLUDE[public-preview-banner](../includes/public-preview-banner.md)]

 The AI-Powered work order recap feature provides a succinct summary of a work order and its related contextual data.
-This feature is designed to help service managers, dispatchers, and frontline workers quickly understand the current state of a work order.
-The recap includes the work order's past developments, future actions, arrival times, work criticality, and parts used or to be used.
+This feature is designed to help service managers, dispatchers, and frontline workers quickly understand the current state of a work order and suggest appropriate next steps to help get issues resolved in a timeline manner.
+The recap includes the work order's past developments, future actions, arrival times, work criticality, and a summary of required parts.

 The feature also adheres to [responsible AI guidelines](faqs-work-order-recap.md) and avoids summarizing information that violates certain restrictions.